 “When I retrain a horse, I will not let it leave me until it is safe, but I feel like horses are being pumped out and ending up with 15 year-old girls that can’t handle them.
 It’s keeping me in business because they end up coming to me, trying to fix problems.”

-“Thoroughbreds are very intelligent and very sensitive, and they are very good at reading human body language, particularly if they have been through the racing industry because they are reading human body language all of the time, more than other types of horses,” he says.
+“Thoroughbreds are very intelligent and very sensitive, and they are very good at reading human body language, particularly if they have been through the racing industry,” he says.

 “Horses live off body language, and because racehorses live in close quarters like that with people means they don’t have as much opportunity to learn herd dynamics.

 “They learn to read people really well though, that innate ability to have to be able to judge people.
 You see soldiers walk in and they can be all wooden, with some bravado, and these horses just think straight away ‘that isn’t how people walk … what is going on here?’ … the people have to learn to let go a bit.”

 It isn’t always the case that it is horses teaching people to relax though and the documentary highlights how horses can help the former soldiers reclaim a sense of assertiveness.

 “Some of the veterans were really passive, and you can’t get anything out of them,” Brodie said.